Preferred Apartment Communities' (APTS) CEO Joel Murphy on Q3 2020 Results - Earnings Call Transcript

 Michael Lewis

 Okay, thank you.
 This may sound similar to the first question you were just asked, but I wanted to ask about balancing the uses of capital.
 You did an acquisition.
-You’ve been kind of redeeming – you are getting redemptions on preferred and issuing some preferred now you’re – it sounds like you’re close to having authorization to buy some of those back which again, maybe is a conversation for us to get the approval, but how do you look the acquisition, especially on multi-family, which I imagine are, there’s still a lot of competition for those assets versus other potential uses.
-And as you think about that, of course, you’re balancing the balance sheet that you have, a target net debt to EBITDA target leverage metric that you kind of I – as you decide, what capital to put to work in acquisitions in other places?
+You’ve been kind of redeeming – or getting redemptions on preferred and issuing some preferreds.
+Now you’re – it sounds like you’re close to having authorization to buy some of those back, which, again, maybe is a conversation for us to get the approval.
+But how do you look the acquisition, especially on multi-family, which I imagine are - there’s still a lot of competition for those assets versus other potential uses.
+And as you think about that, of course, you’re balancing the balance sheet, do you have a target net debt to EBITDA or target leverage metric that you kind of I – as you decide, what capital to put to work in acquisitions in other places?

 Joel Murphy

-Yes, Michael.
-And thanks for that.
-Knowing that appreciate the respect of knowing until we get to that shareholders vote.
-But yes, look, we’ve got every different piece and metric that we look at across these and it really is a balancing act because we understand the value of looking at a dollar and saying, okay, if you put that against a preferred, what kind of accretion does that give you over the short and long term.
+Yes, Michael, and thanks for that.
+I know and appreciate the respect of knowing until we get to that shareholders vote.
+But yes, look, we’ve got every different piece and metric that we look at across these.
+And it really is a balancing act, because we understand the value of looking at a dollar and saying, “Okay, if you put that against a preferred, what kind of accretion does that give you over the short and long-term?

-You also take a capital a $1 and say put that against a multi-family acquisition or a real estate investment line and you can see that.
-And obviously that piece has also different components can also create higher return.
-But it can also create an asset that is growth.
-And that’s been good as well.
+You also take a capital $1 and say, put that against a multi-family acquisition or a real estate investment line and you can see that.
+And obviously, that piece has also different components can also create higher return, but it can also create an asset with its growth and that’s been good as well.
 So we not only want to realign the balance sheet in that context, but we also want to show that we’re a growing an active company that has a good earnings stream ahead.
 So it’s a balance between the delevering, if you will, aspects of using that capital versus earnings for growth.

 Michael Lewis

 Okay, great.
 And then the other one for me, the portfolio is obviously holding up well, and the cash collections are strong.
 How do you think about, do you think that your earnings, maybe we’ve kind of bottomed here?
-If I asked this question six months ago, maybe I would have expected, the COVID impacts to be longer, but do you think now, we got the news about the vaccine the other day, do you think earnings are maybe bottoming and then a similar thing with cash flow where I realized, it’ll be lumpy because of the accrued interest, but maybe putting that aside, it’s kind of your base portfolio cash flow and earnings.
-Do you think they’re kind of bottoming here and we may have a little growth that you think it’s too early, in the pandemic and in the economic recovery to make that call?
+I would have – if I asked this question six months ago, maybe I would have expected the COVID impacts to be longer.
+But do you think now, we got the news about the vaccine the other day?
+Do you think earnings are maybe bottoming?
+And then a similar thing with cash flow where I realized, it’ll be lumpy because of the accrued interest, but maybe putting that aside, it’s kind of your base portfolio cash flow and earnings.
+Do you think they’re kind of bottoming here and we may have a little growth that you think it’s too early in the pandemic and in the economic recovery to make that call?

 John Isakson